Age Of Consent In Quebec

 Q: What happens if someone under 16 engages in consensual sexual activity with someone of a similar age?

 A: While the general age of consent is 16, the "close-in-age" exception may apply if the older person is less than five years older.
-However, even with this exception, any evidence of coercion, exploitation, or abuse of trust can lead to criminal charges.
+That said, even with this exception, any evidence of coercion, exploitation, or abuse of trust can lead to criminal charges.
 The situation will be assessed on a case-by-case basis, considering all the circumstances.

 Q: Can a 17-year-old be charged with a crime if they have sex with a 14-year-old?